Arif-PhyChem/QD3SET/README.md

  only shows calculation details.
 For spin-boson model, extr_choices are 'all', 'sym', 'asym', and 'cal_details'.

 ### systemType (system type):
 Pass 'SB' for spin-boson and 'FMO' for FMO complex

 ### methodType (method type):
 Pass 'HEOM' or 'LTLME' for the extraction of the corresponding data

 ### FMOtype: (Type of FMO):
  In our dataset, we have generated LTLME data with two Hamiltonians for both 7-site and 8-site FMO.
 Here we represent them as I and II. check output.details for more

-### dataPath (path to data directory)
+### dataPath (path to data directory):

-### Nsites (number of sites in FMO case)
+### Nsites (number of sites in FMO case):
  it can be 7, 8, or 24 (for trimer)

 ### Defining all parameters